Stress and anxiety

 Counselling and psychotherapy can help you to cope with the immediate symptoms of anxiety and may also assist in locating some of its original causes.

-A core aspect of therapy for anxiety is the developing trust in the therapeutic alliance with your therapist which can enable you to feel soothed and, crucially, to learn how to properly self-soothe.
+A core aspect of therapy for anxiety is the developing trust in the therapeutic alliance which can enable you to feel soothed and, crucially, to learn how to properly self-soothe.

 Developing coping strategies and resilience is a further factor which can equip you to deal with stress and anxiety by yourself in the future.